 If you buy a permanent life insurance policy (as opposed to a term policy), a portion of your premiums will go into an account that builds cash value over time.
-Depending on the type of permanent policy you get, that money might be invested to grow faster or may earn interest at a steady rate.
+The type of permanent policy you purchase will determine how the money grows over time.

 Regardless, you have the option to use that cash value while you are still alive.
-If you have accrued enough, for example, you can use that money to pay your premiums.
+Here are some options that may be available to you.

-Alternatively, you can use your cash value as a loan.
-You will need to repay that money and any applicable interest or it will be deducted from your death benefit.
+- Loan: You could use your cash value as a loan.
+You will need to repay that money and any applicable interest, or it may be deducted from your death benefit.

-Finally, you have the option to completely surrender your policy to get your cash value as a lump sum.
-If you exercise this option, you will lose your death benefit for your beneficiaries and any other life insurance living benefits that were attached to your policy.
+- Complete surrender: You have the option to completely surrender your policy to get your cash value as a lump sum.
+If you exercise this option, you will lose your death benefit for your beneficiaries and any other life insurance living benefits attached to your policy.